 Still, there is a numerous of other infections and diseases you could catch from doing so.

-Whipworms, Roundworms, and hookworms are commonly known gastrointestinal parasites that shed eggs in dog faeces.
+Whipworms, Roundworms, and hookworms are commonly known gastrointestinal parasites that shed eggs in dog feces.
 Activities such as gardening, walking barefoot, or playing sports outside increase the risk of spreading those parasite eggs from animal to human or from animal to animal.

 I think we all agree that scooping up your dog’s business sounds easier and less time consuming than getting rid of worms.